fullmetalbrackets/blog/src/content/blog/expose-plex-with-cloudflare.md

 >
 > _"Over time we recognized that some of our customers wanted to stream video using our network.
 To accommodate them, we developed our Stream product.
 Stream delivers great performance at an affordable rate charged based on how much load you place on our network.
 Unfortunately, while most people respect these limitations and understand they exist to ensure high quality of service for all Cloudflare customers, **some users attempt to misconfigure our service to stream video in violation of our Terms of Service**."_
 >
 > Be aware that by using Cloudflare Tunnel, you are routing traffic through Cloudflare's CDN (can't have one without the other) and so using it with Plex violates their terms of services and may cause Cloudflare to limit or potentially outright ban your account.
-By following this guide, **you agree to take the risk** that such action may occur, so _think carefully about this warning and whether it's worth it_.
+Cloudflare can see all traffic routed through their CDN and know when that traffic is video streaming.
+They may not care if it's just you streaming a Plex movie remotely once in a while and not using much bandwidth, but constant usage by multiple IPs will almost certainly rouse their attention and can lead to action being taken against you.
 >
-> Cloudflare can see all traffic routed through their CDN and know when that traffic is video streaming.
-They may not care if it's just you streaming video once in a while, or if you're not using a lot of bandwidth, but constant use by multiple IPs will almost certainly rouse their attention and can lead to action being taken against you.
+> I switched to <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="expose-plex-cloudflare-to-tailscale-vps">sharing my library via Tailscale and a free Oracle Cloud instance</a>, which has worked great for over a year, and as a result I highly recommend it.
+By following the below guide to share your Plex library through a Cloudflare Tunnel, **you are going against the Cloudflare terms of service and risking your Cloudflare account**, so think carefully about this warning and whether it's worth it.
 You've been warned!

 ## Pre-Requisites